 What is Google Arts & Culture?

-Google Arts and Culture, also known as the Google Cultural Institute, was launched in 2011, and uploaded 42 exhibits online on October 10, 2012.
+Google Arts & Culture, also known as the Google Cultural Institute, was launched in 2011, and uploaded 42 exhibits online on October 10, 2012.
 The platform was designed to make cultural material available and accessible to everyone, and to digitally preserve it to educate and inspire future generations.